NURS 3211 - Clinical Skills Foundation

 Hours: 5

-Demonstrates the relevance of psychosocial nursing concepts to all areas of professional practice.
-Provides a conceptual integration of the nursing process, theories, and research from psychosocial sciences and humanities as these relate to the care of persons with mental disorders.
-Clinical experience provides an opportunity for application of psychosocial concepts and methods in using the nursing process to promote optimal levels of wellness for individuals, families, and target groups.
+Illustrates the importance of psychosocial nursing concepts across all areas of professional practice.
+It integrates the nursing process with theories and research from psychosocial sciences and humanities to provide comprehensive care for individuals with mental disorders.
+Students will gain clinical experience applying these concepts and methods to promote optimal wellness for individuals, families, and groups

 NURS 4560 - Rural and Community Health Nursing